Peeragogy/Peeragogy.github.io/practice.md

 There are many data streams around the Wikimedia project.
-They comprise an elaborate **Wrapper** function for the project, with components that range from Today’s Featured Article, which appears on the front page of Wikipedia, to formal annual reports from the nonprofit.^,^ Wikipedia also plays a function in a broader sense.
+They comprise an elaborate **Wrapper** function for the project, with components that range from Today’s Featured Article, which appears on the front page of Wikipedia, to formal annual reports from the nonprofit.
+Wikipedia also plays a function in a broader sense.
 It is a typical first port of call for people searching for information about the world.